3 Weeks in Spain and Portugal: 2 Itineraries

 I recommend you choose between these two cities; one is on the south coast, and the other is more on a landlocked city.
 You can’t go wrong.
 Both these Andalusian cities offer unique history, culture (especially Moorish), and tasty local dishes (hello tapas!).

-Malaga, a sun-kissed coastal city, is the gateway to Spain’s Costa del Sol.
-Beyond its beaches, it’s Picasso’s birthplace, housing an eponymous museum showcasing his works.
-The Alcazaba fortress offers panoramic city views, while the Roman theatre testifies to its ancient roots.
+Malaga, a sunny coastal city, is the gateway to Spain’s Costa del Sol.
+Beyond its beaches, it’s Picasso’s birthplace, housing a museum showcasing his works.
+The Alcazaba fortress offers panoramic city views, while the Roman theatre is a reminder of its ancient roots.

-Seville, the heart of Andalusia, captivates with its rich Moorish heritage, epitomized by the Alcázar palace and Giralda tower.
-The city resonates with passionate flamenco rhythms and the fervor of its traditional festivals, like Feria de Abril.
-Wander the intricate alleys of the Santa Cruz quarter, and be awed by the vastness of Plaza de España.
+Seville, the heart of Andalusia, captivates with its rich Moorish heritage.
+Here, you can stop by the Alcázar Palace and Giralda Tower.
+The city also has traditional festivals, like Feria de Abril.
+Enjoy a leisure walk at the Santa Cruz Quarter and at the Plaza de España if you’re looking for an easy day of exploring.

 Both are too far from Barcelona, so booking a flight or train is the best choice.
 From Barcelona to Seville or Malaga, the train is less than 6 hours; both choices stop in Madrid and might require a change of train.
 If flying, both destinations are a 1 hr and 40-minute direct flight.